 There are several chests available and I highly recommend you open every one of them, because not only one of them contains the war plans, but they’ll also contain ammo, vests and uniforms, which will be invaluable to continue playing.
 But they can also be empty or contain alcoholic drinks (which if drunk, can mess with your aim), German sausages (which eaten, can counter the alcohol), medals, cannonballs and other red herrings that have no real purpose to the game.
 But what you can’t find in the chests are keys, which only the guards carry.
 And you do need the keys to open the several doors you’ll find in order to get access to other parts of the castle.
 Or you can always use grenades to blow up doors and walls, but those tend to do a lot of noise and draw unnecessary attention.

 To open the chests, you only need to point your gun at them and press the spacebar (you force the chests open at gunpoint?!).
 The chests can take a few seconds up to three minutes to open, which can be boring after a while in an action game (hint: if you keep your space-bar pressed while waiting, the timer moves faster).
-You can always shoot the chests’ lock to open them instantly, but that can attract the attention of any guards around, or if the chest contains explosives (grenades or cannonballs), you’ll end up blowing up the castle, somehow.
+You can always shoot the chests’ lock to open them instantly, but that can attract the attention of any guards around or if the chest contains explosives (grenades or cannonballs), you’ll end up blowing up the castle (and you).
 The most useful items you can find inside the chests are the bulletproof vests (which will make you harder to kill) and the uniforms, that can almost break the game.

 Every time you put on a Nazi soldier uniform, the game gets a lot easier because every grunt you encounter afterwards, won’t bat an eye when you pass by them.
 You can walk around with any worries, opening every chest and even walk out the castle without any trouble.
 However, there’s a catch: your disguise can be blown if you point or fire your gun at a guard, throw a grenade or if a Stormtrooper sees you.
-It breaks the game at the lower ranks but in the higher ranks (where Stormtroopers are more common), it becomes essential to finish the game.
+It breaks the game at the lower ranks but in higher ranks (where Stormtroopers are more common), it becomes essential to finish the game.

 But what really shines throughout is the proto-stealth elements.
 The guards aren’t aware of you unless you’re in their direct line-of-sight or if you shoot your gun near them or throw a grenade, making noise and drawing their attention.
 So you can sneak behind them and point your gun (or shoot) at them.
-It isn’t real stealth mechanics, but Castle Wolfenstein (among others) helped develop and popularize these mechanics in later games.
+It isn’t real stealth mechanics, but Castle Wolfenstein (among others) helped develop and popularise these mechanics in later games.

 But for me, the only bad part of the game is the control scheme.
 I couldn’t play with my gamepad, so I was forced to play with the keyboard and although the controls themselves are responsive, the control scheme is quite awkward, using several keys, including two sets of directional keys: one to control the character in eight different directions and another to point your gun also in eight different directions, plus other keys for more miscellaneous actions.
 And you can’t remap them or use the arrow keys.

 Castle Wolfenstein isn’t your typical action game because it requires a slower progression.
 You won’t win it by shooting at anything that moves (like in Wolfenstein 3D).
 You have to move slowly and pick your fights carefully, especially since you can only carry a maximum of ten bullets and three grenades.
-It has a surprisingly amount of depth for an early-80s action game, which might not be recommended for gamers who prefer heavy action.
-But I recommend it for gamers who like slow, methodical action.
+It has a surprisingly amount of depth for an early-80s action game, which might not be recommended for gamers who prefer fast paced action.
+But I do recommend it for gamers who like slow, methodical action.

-Castle Wolfenstein had the necessary success for Muse Software to make a sequel, and for Id Software to remake the series into the first FPS title, effectively creating the genre and making the series popular.
+Castle Wolfenstein had the necessary success for Muse Software to make a sequel and for Id Software to remake the series into the first FPS title, effectively creating the genre and making the series popular.
 If you want to give it a shot, then you can go here to play it in your own browser.

 So, do you like WWII themed games?
 If so, what are your favorites?
 Also, what do you think of Wolfenstein II?
 Does it resemble more the Muse titles or the FPS games?
 Let me know by commenting below, in our Facebook page or in our Twitter feed.
 Next time, it’s our first anniversary!
 And we’ll celebrate it by looking at a sequel of one of the first games I reviewed here.
 Until then, go kill some more Nazis and keep on playing!